Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GTX 870M should theoretically be a lot better than the Radeon R5 M255 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 870M will be 500% faster than the Radeon R5 M255 overall, due to its greater data rate. (explain)

-Texel RateThe GeForce GTX 870M will be quite a bit (about 461%) faster with regards to anisotropic filtering than the Radeon R5 M255. (explain)
+Texel RateThe GeForce GTX 870M should be a lot (approximately 461%) more effective at anisotropic filtering than the Radeon R5 M255. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison